espressif/esptool/README.md

 Note that not every serial program supports the unusual ESP8266 74880bps "boot log" baud rate.
 Support is especially sparse on Linux. `miniterm.py` supports this baud rate on all platforms.
 ESP32 uses the more common 115200bps.

+## Tracing esptool.py interactions

+Running `esptool.py --trace` will dump all serial interactions to the standard output (this is *a lot* of output).
+This can be helpful when debugging issues with the serial connection, or when providing information for bug reports.

 ## Internal Technical Documentation

 The [repository wiki](https://github.com/espressif/esptool/wiki) contains some technical documentation regarding the serial protocol and file format used by the ROM bootloader.
 This may be useful if you're developing esptool.py or hacking system internals: